Directory of U.S. Military Rockets and Missiles

 FGM-172

-Copyright © 2008 Andreas Parsch
+Copyright © 2008-2024 Andreas Parsch

 Griffon Aerospace MQM-171 Broadsword

 The Griffon Aerospace Broadsword is a significantly enlarged derivative of the MQM-170A Outlaw aerial target UAV.
 It was developed primarily as a research and test vehicle to evaluate new sensors, payloads, propulsion systems and other UAV components.
-The U.S. Army has successfully evaluated the UAV as the YMQM-171A, and has now accepted the system as operational equipment.
+The U.S. Army has successfully evaluated the UAV as the YMQM-171A, and has subsequently accepted the system as operational equipment.

 Photo: Griffon Aerospace